cotestatnt/Arduino-Google-API/README.md

 N.B.
 Be carefull, this library needs a filesystem in order to store all necessary data, tokens and webserver pages.
-When you choice the board, set properly the partition scheme if necessary.
-Ex: for ESP8266 the best choice for me is LittleFS and you can use the convenient [Arduino IDE tool Arduino ESP8266 LittleFS Filesystem Uploader](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) in order to upload html webserver files alls in once.
+When you choice the board, set properly the partition scheme.
+Ex: for ESP8266 the best choice for me is LittleFS (the default with new core's versions) and you can use the [Arduino IDE tool Arduino ESP8266 LittleFS Filesystem Uploader](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) in order to upload html webserver files alls in once.

 With ESP32 the best filesystem for me is FFat (Fast FAT), but I was not able to find a working equivalent plugin up to now.
-You can still easily upload all necessary files, but one by one with the provided webserver built-in editor http://espfs.local/edit or use SPIFFS (slower and without folder support).
+You can still easily upload all necessary files, but one by one with the provided webserver built-in editor http://espfs.local/edit or use default SPIFFS (slower and without folder support).
 ![built-in edit page](/editor.png)